skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 choice of wording, imagery, or analogy.

 As AI researchers, we are both invested and sensitive to how AI is portrayed in the media.
-In this article, we present a list of best practices for media coverage of AI, some of which may not be obvious to people without a technical background in AI.
+In this article, we suggest a list of best practices for media coverage of AI, some of which may not be obvious to people without a technical background in AI.
 In being a set of best practices, this list will not be representative of what even we as researchers always do, but rather